NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/verifier.md

 ```
 It checks the documents line by line and adds blips to a set of seen names and will remove any duplicate found in the future if it is in the same ring (this may be changed for LLM duplicate handling later).

-The verifier uses a alt_names map with a dictionary file (will come later) to ensure that alternative names are counted as the same thing.
+The verifier uses a alt_names map to ensure that alternative names are counted as the same thing.
 E.g. C#, CSharp, CS will all be mapped the same value ensuring they are counted as the same thing.
+Currently this value is hardcoded.

 *Future expansion of will allow for header verification as well*